Darvin Ham: Professional playing career

 Ham was signed by the Denver Nuggets as a free agent on October 1, 1996.
 He was then traded by Denver to the Indiana Pacers for Jerome Allen in February 1997.
 Ham then signed as free agent with the Washington Wizards (1997), Milwaukee Bucks (1999), Atlanta Hawks (2002) and Detroit Pistons (2003).
 In his eight-season 417-game NBA career, he averaged 2.7 points, 2.3 rebounds and 1.8 fouls in 12.4 minutes, on top of .518 FG shooting, though he was not an outside threat, making only 4 3-point field goals in his career.

 Ham competed in the 1997 NBA Slam Dunk Contest, and was a member of the 2004 NBA champion Detroit Pistons.
 His powerful slams earned him the nicknames "Dunkin Darvin" and "Ham Slamwich", as a fan favorite when playing for the Milwaukee Bucks, that carried on into the rest of his career.
 In his first postseason in Milwaukee, Ham started all five games of the Bucks’ 3-2 first round loss to the eventual Eastern Conference champion Indiana Pacers, while averaging 5 points, 5.8 rebounds, and 1.6 blocks per game.
 During his time in Milwaukee, Ham became the namesake of the "Hammer play", now a widespread NBA offensive concept.

 In 2005, Ham was a participant in the Basketball Without Borders program that was located in Johannesburg, South Africa and later in 2015 he participated in the Dominican Republic.

 On January 17, 2006, Ham was enlisted by the Philippine Basketball Association team Talk 'N Text Phone Pals as its replacement import for Damian Cantrell.
 He only played three games, averaging 16.7 points in the 2006 PBA Fiesta Conference Playoffs, as the Phone Pals eventually lost to Air21 Express in the series, 2–3.

 In 2006, Ham served as a studio analyst for Fox Sports Southwest's coverage of the Dallas Mavericks' playoff run.
 He then became a member of the Orlando Magic summer league team in the Pepsi Pro Summer League from July 10–14, 2006.
 Ham later on appeared in the 2006 preseason with the New Jersey Nets.

 In 2007, Ham had a preseason stint with the Mavericks but was waived on October 24, 2007.
 He was then drafted third overall in the 2007 NBA D-League draft by the Albuquerque Thunderbirds.
 On April 4, 2008, the Thunderbirds traded Ham to the Austin Toros.

 Coaching career

+Assistant coach (2008–2022)

 In October 2008, Ham was named an assistant coach for the Thunderbirds.
 He later served as their head coach.
 In October 2011, he became an assistant coach on Mike Brown's staff with the Los Angeles Lakers, where he worked with Kobe Bryant, Pau Gasol, and Dwight Howard in a player development role.